chanhi2000/CS233/lect/lect01.md

 ## BOOLEAN FUNCTIONS
-- Just like in other mathema1cs, we can define func1ons:
+- Just like in other mathema1cs, we can define functions:
 $$
 \begin{align*}
 y=f(x)
 \end{align*}
 $$
-- The output is specified purely by the func1on & inputs
+- The output is specified purely by the function & inputs
 - Because there are a finite number (2) of boolean values...
-	- There are a finite number of boolean func1ons
+	- There are a finite number of boolean functions
-- For 1ainput func1ons (*e.g.*, $$f(x)$$) there are only 4 possible
+- For 1-input functions (*e.g.*, $$f(x)$$) there are only 4 possible
 	- (let’s first see how to represent these...)

 ## TRUTH TABLES
-- A __truth table__ shows all possible inputs & outputs of a func1on.
+- A __truth table__ shows all possible inputs & outputs of a function.
 - Each input variable is either 1 or 0.  (so are the outputs.)
 	- Because there are only a finite number of values (1 and 0), truth tables themselves are finite.
 	- A function with n variables has 2n possible combinations of inputs.